Tyrique1512/T4Tech_Analysis/README.md

 •	Following this peak, both metrics see a sharp decline, indicating typical post-holiday spending patterns, with a subsequent recovery occurring between July and September.

 •	On average, the most significant drops in sales revenue and volume are observed in February (-23%) and October (-35%) each year, showing that **T4Tech's customers typically withhold spending in anticipation of summer and holiday season sales promotions.**

+## Loyalty Program Performance
+•	In 2019, non-loyalty members drove around 90% of sales revenue and volume, with higher average spending ($232) compared to loyalty members ($185).

+•	By 2020, loyalty program performance improved, contributing 30% of sales revenue and 37% of volume.
+Loyalty members’ average spending rose to $225 but remained below the $344 average for non-loyalty members.

+•	In 2021 and early 2022, loyalty members became the primary revenue source, averaging 55% of total revenue and volume.
+In 2022, loyalty members spent more per purchase ($240) than non-loyalty members ($215).

+•	In Q4 2022, non-loyalty members contributed over 60% of total sales revenue and volume, suggesting reduced effectiveness of the loyalty program in driving sales during that period

+•	The MacBook Air remains a top seller, yet 90% of its revenue and volume come from non-loyalty members, who have had lower order values.
+This suggests potential revenue growth through loyalty program engagement.